-- b.
-Fiscal Year 2015/2016 increase: Effective the same pay period as any across-the-board salary adjustment as SEA, employees in this unit shall receive the same across-the-board adjustment as SEA. - b.
-Fiscal Year 2016/2017 increase: Effective the same pay period as any across-the-board salary adjustment as SEA, employees in this unit shall receive the same across-the-board adjustment as SEA.
-Fiscal Year 2017/2018 increase: Effective the first full pay period of 2017/2018, employees in this unit shall receive a salary increase of 4.0 percent. - Fiscal Year 2018/2019 increase: Effective the first full pay period of 2018/2019, employees in this unit shall receive a salary increase of 2.0 percent. - d.
+- 19.4 Salary Adjustment.
+During the term of this agreement, employees in this unit will receive the following: - a.
+Fiscal Year 2016/2017 increase: Effective the first full pay period in July 2016 (July 3, 2016), employees in this unit shall receive a salary increase of 5.5 percent. - b.
+Fiscal Year 2017/2018 increase: Effective the first full pay period of 2017/2018, employees in this unit shall receive a salary increase of 4.0 percent. - c.
+Fiscal Year 2018/2019 increase: Effective the first full pay period of 2018/2019, employees in this unit shall receive a salary increase of 2.0 percent.

+- d.
 Fiscal Year 2019/2020 increase: Effective the first full pay period of 2019/2020, employees in this unit shall receive a salary increase of 2.0 percent. - e.
-Fiscal Year 2020/2021 increase: Effective the first full pay period of 2020/2021, employees in this unit shall receive a salary increase of 2.0 percent. - e.f.
-If the Sunnyvale Employees Association (SEA) enters into a Memorandum of Understanding with the City that includes salary adjustments that are different than those in this Memorandum of Understanding, the salary adjustment in the Memorandum of Understanding with this unit shall be adjusted to be the same percentage across the board salary adjustments as SEA through the term of the Memorandum of Understanding. - d.g.
-This "me-too" is specific to salary adjustments and one-time lump sum payments alone, is in effect for the MOU ending July 2017 June 2021 only, and sunsets/expires at the end of this MOU. - e.h.
+Fiscal Year 2020/2021 increase: Effective the first full pay period of 2020/2021, employees in this unit shall receive a salary increase of 2.0 percent. - f.
+If the Sunnyvale Employees Association (SEA) enters into a Memorandum of Understanding with the City that includes salary adjustments that are different than those in this Memorandum of Understanding, the salary adjustment in the Memorandum of Understanding with this unit shall be adjusted to be the same percentage across the board salary adjustments as SEA through the term of the Memorandum of Understanding. - g.
+This "me-too" is specific to salary adjustments and one-time lump sum payments alone, is in effect for the MOU ending June 2021 only, and sunsets/expires at the end of this MOU. - h.
 If any additional classifications represented by SEA receive an adjustment to the salary schedule, the same adjustment will be applied to the same classification in this unit during the same period as the adjustment made to the SEA classification. - 19.5 Pursuant to the City's Compensation Policy, payday is normally on the Thursday following the end of the pay period, but may deviate because of a holiday in the pay period or due to an emergency.
 It is understood that at such time that the payday is changed City-wide, such change shall be applied to the Union.